autosd-vss-mw/vss-lib/README.md

 Vehicle Signal Specifications Python Library based on [COVESA (Connected Vehicle Systems Alliance)](https://covesa.global/) and [their specification](https://covesa.github.io/vehicle_signal_specification/).

+VSS-Lib is a Python library and D-Bus service designed to interact with vehicle signals according to the Vehicle Signal Specification (VSS).
+It supports vendor-specific models and can emit random or real-time hardware signals to the D-Bus interface.
+The library also allows attaching electronics vendors to vehicle models.

 # Table of Contents

 1. [VSS-Lib: Vehicle Signal Specification Library](#vss-lib-vehicle-signal-specification-library)